mhenke/CFML-in-100-minutes/cfml100mins.markdown

 ## 5. Numbers

 There are two basic kinds of numbers in CFML: integers (whole numbers) and real (numbers with a decimal point).
 For our workshop, we'll only be dealing with integers.
 You can use normal math operations with integers including "+", "-", "/", and "*".
-The "++" operator can be used to increment a number.
-It is also the only one we will use to control a loop.
-We will talk more about Conditional Looping in section 9.
-Try out this example for the "++" operator:
+The "++" operator can be used to increment a number while "--" can be used to decrement a number.

+The "++" operator is also the one we will use to control a loop.
+We will talk more about Conditional Looping in section 9, however, take a moment and try out the following example for the "++" operator:

 #### Tag